2013-11-23 - CAPHAW DRIVEBY LEADS TO STYX EK

 As noted earlier, other exploits (Java-based) were sent, and the same malicious EXE was downloaded again.
 In the image below, I've highlighted the events that I didn't review in this blog entry:

-Feel free to review the PCAP for more details on the extra infection traffic.
+Feel free to review the pcap for more details on the extra infection traffic.

 The malicious EXE appears to be some variation on Kazy or Kryptic, which is a Trojan downloader.
 However, I didn't notice any follow-up downloads on the Windows VM, so I executed the malicious EXE in the AppData\Local\Temp folder on a physical Windows machine.
 That returned another piece of malware, which I've included in the preliminary malware analysis below.